Dicypellium

-Dicypellium is a genus of two species of flowering plants in the family Lauraceae, native to tropical South America, in Amazon Basin.
+Dicypellium is a genus of three species of flowering plants in the family Lauraceae, native to tropical South America, in Amazon Basin.

 Diagnostic characters: they are trees, with the flowers not involucrated, ovary superior, nine or fewer fertile stamens, anthers four-locular and nine tepals, and the fruit with cupules (see illustration).

 Dicypellium caryophyllatum, known as "pau-cravo" in Brazil, has bark that smells like cloves.